-Josephine Macken is a composer and improviser who lives and works on Gadigal land (Sydney, Australia).
-Her work centres the concept of ‘interference’ as both a vital compositional tool and an aesthetic framework for articulating her practice.
+Josephine Macken is a composer and improviser who lives and works on unceded Gadigal – Eora land (Sydney, Australia).
+Her practice centres on the concept of ‘interference’ as a tool for music making and an aesthetic framework for articulating the processes which underpin her music.
 This materialises in her work through mediations of disclosure and secrecy, disturbances unfolding within and across modes of sound production, feedback loops, subversions of agency hierarchies and an unyielding preoccupation with the uncanny.

 Her research and its practical basis follows the fault lines of resistance patterns and draws from the kinds of translations across expressive modes (notation, sound, text) afforded by the cracks that form.
 This is the case most recently in her completion of a Masters of Music (composition) on scholarship under Prof. Liza Lim at the Sydney Conservatorium of Music as a participant in the 2018–20 award-winning Composing Women Program.

 Read: An Aesthetics of Interference in my Composition Practice

 Josephine has presented her research at the Shanghai Conservatory of Music (2017), Fujian Normal University (2017), Darmstädter Ferienkurse (2018), Harvard University (2019) and Columbia University (2019), the latter two as part of a delegation from the Sydney Conservatorium.